 The Centre for Complex Systems invited 16 early-career researchers and higher-degree-by-research students via its “Emerging Aspirations 2022” award scheme, with 8 more ECRs invited directly using project funding.

-A detailed program will be announced at a later stage.
-The C3-2023 invited speakers include distinguished researchers from Canada (University of British Columbia), Germany (University of Bremen), UK (University of Bristol, University College – London), USA (Arizona State University, George Mason University, Los Alamos National Lab, Institute for Systems Biology, Santa Fe Institute) and Australia (RMIT, La Trobe University, University of Sydney, University of Western Australia).
+C3-2023 invited speakers include distinguished researchers from UK (University of Bristol, University College – London, University of Hertfordshire), USA (Arizona State University, EFS International, Institute for Systems Biology, Los Alamos National Lab, Santa Fe Institute) and Australia (Newcastle University, La Trobe University, RMIT, University of Adelaide, University of Melbourne, University of Sydney, University of Western Australia, University of Western Sydney).

 At this symposium, we focus on two broad themes: Sociophysics and Biocomplexity, across a diverse range of topics studied in Complex Systems: